jasonbot/weblog/content/weblog/an-ipod-6g-revival.md

 business whatsoever claiming it can run Android.
 It is responsive, it doesn't crash, all the plugins work, etc.

-Next rabbit hole is the battery/SSD swap upgrades.
-There are cheap and expensive options.
-As is my wont, I do not need bluetooth an anything I own, but a modern USB-C connector might be nice?
-Do I want to go the SD card route or a proper SSD?\
+Next rabbit hole is investigating battery/storage upgrades.
+There are cheap and expensive options, I need to go through them.
+As is my wont, I do not need bluetooth on anything I own, but a modern USB-C connector might be nice?
+Do I want to go the SD card route or a proper SSD?

 That is for another time.

 Anyway, no normal person would inflict this experience on themselves willingly, and would likely give up at some point close to the beginning.
-It is a reminder that much like if you stay very quiet near a playing iPod you can hear the whrr and rattle of the HDD, if you stand very quietly near me you can hear the fluttering and tapping of dozens of moths smashing their bodies against the inside of my skull in the space where a brain should be.
+It is a reminder that much like if you stay very quiet near a playing iPod you can hear the whir and rattle of the HDD.
+If you stand very quietly near me you can hear the fluttering and tapping of dozens of moths smashing their bodies against the inside of my skull in the space where a brain should be.